-If you want to sell your home both quickly and with confidence, you’ll need to know all of your options so you can make an informed decision before putting your house on the market.
+But making rash decisions in haste could leave you second-guessing and kicking yourself over your sloppy decisions down the road.
+If you want to sell your home both quickly and with confidence, you’ll need to know all of your options so you can make an informed decision that best aligns with your current circumstances and goals.

 Calling all real estate agents

-In fact, the National Association of Realtors’ (NAR) “2016 Profile of Home Buyers and Sellers” report states that agented homes sold for a median 98% of the final listing price and netted sellers an average of $43,100 in equity.
-These numbers are accurate for all sellers—no matter how fast you want to sell your home.
+The National Association of Realtors’ (NAR) 2016 Profile of Home Buyers and Sellers report states that homes listed with agents sell for a median 98% of the final listing price and net sellers an average of $43,100 in equity.

 Find the Perfect Real Estate Agent

 We analyze millions of real estate transactions to find you a real estate agent that will sell your home faster and for more money.

 Real estate expert Ambreen Faruqi, the #1 agent in homes sold in the Queens, New York, area advises, “For selling really quickly, cash offers are always the best, but they’re also lower offers.
 You can make more with a buyer who gets a loan and maybe wait only two or three weeks more.”